Intelligent-CAT-Lab/AlphaTrans/README.md

 ```bash
 python src/compositional_glue_tests/semantic_check.py --project <project_name> [--class=<class_name>] [--method=<method_name>]
 ```

-> [!NOTE]
-> GraalVM must be installed on the system and the default Java path must be set to GraalVM's installation directory.

 If a `pom.xml` does not already exist for the project, the script will copy the original `pom.xml` to the project directory and throw an exception.
 You are required to manually check that the Java version in the `pom.xml` is set to at least 8 and that GraalVM is included in the dependencies.
 Once this is done, you can run the script again.